pabloapausa/pabloapausa/README.md

 ## About.

-#### Developing MERN Stack applications from scratch, on a test-driven environment with SOLID principles, working with TypeScript and expressing myself through design.
+#### Developing MERN Stack applications from scratch, on a test-driven environment with SOLID principles.
+#### Working with TypeScript and expressing myself through design.

 ## Skills.